This is my “life stack” – the tools, apps, and services that I use to manage my work and life. This was most recently updated in December 2019.

 My current stack:

-- Chase Sapphire Reserve – Very high annual fee ($450 – $150 after travel reimbursement) but worth it if you are an experienced travel hacker or trying to go on a specific trip.
-I paid for my flights & hotels on a trip to 13 countries using the sign up bonus from this card.
-It comes with $300 annual travel reimbursement, no foreign transaction fee, and a subscription to LoungePass (helpful if you do a ton of business travel.)
+- Chase Sapphire Preferred – Has an annual fee ($95 reimbursement) but worth it if you are an experienced travel hacker or trying to go on a specific trip.
+There are no foreign transaction fees, comes with a handful of useful perks, and the Chase Ultimate Rewards points are one of the most transferrable types of points out there.
+I paid for my flights & hotels on a trip to 13 countries using the sign up bonus a Chase Ultimate Rewards card.

 - Chase Ink Business – This is my main business card due to the extensive cash back on printing and other business-related purchases.
 Comes with a $95 annual fee, but I get about ~$800 of rewards from it per year.